Rose Totino – Short Biography

 Key success traits: diligence, strong determination to succeed and high level of motivation

 Rose Totino was a philanthropist, donating millions to charity and educational institutions like the Northwestern College in St. Paul, Minnesota.
-A Frozen Food and Minnesota Business hall-of-famer, Totino was also the recipient of numerous awards, including those for Outstanding Business Leadership and the National Food Brokers Award for Outstanding Service.
+A Frozen Food and Minnesota Business hall-of-fame, Totino was also the recipient of numerous awards, including those for Outstanding Business Leadership and the National Food Brokers Award for Outstanding Service.